noortitan/AcceleratedCyclePSCs/README.md

 8. **Read all dataframes, decide withc one is the best**: .
 9. **Find equivalent time/ backcalculation**: for all the PCE MPP curve already fitted, now, the equivalent time length across temperatures is calculated.
 10. **Boxplot of backcalculation**: this plots all the backcalculation/ equivalent time results together, across temperatures, for all the types of devices.

+This whole run could take a couple of hours on "normal" computer, especially in step 6-9.
+Other than backcalculation, it takes < 1 hour to go through.

 ## Authors
 | |  |